Looking for the best Google Analytics WordPress plugin for your site?

 Which Is the Best Google Analytics WordPress Plugin?

-After comparing all of the features of these popular Google Analytics plugins, we can conclude that MonsterInsights is the best Google Analytics plugin for WordPress.
+After comparing all of the features of these popular Google Analytics plugins, I can conclude that MonsterInsights is the best Google Analytics plugin for WordPress.

 You can get started today by easily adding your tracking ID in the free version.

 And that’s it!
-We hope this article helped you learn more about adding analytics to your site and helped you pick the best Google Analytics plugin for you.
+I hope this article helped you learn more about adding analytics to your site and helped you pick the best Google Analytics plugin for you.

 Looking for more recommendations on the best WordPress plugins?
 You may want to read the following roundups: